A & C Driving School

 Whatever you do,

-• DO NOT forget your learners permit,
+• DO NOT forget your learner permit,

 • Make sure it is in date and valid for the vehicle class for which you intend to be tested,